MaximSap2007/Ghost/README.md

-# The player's task is not to catch the ghost's eyes!.","The player cannot choose more than five doors!
+# The player's task is not to catch the ghost's eyes!.The player cannot choose more than five doors!